Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-\num{\NLFinal} asteroids (\SI[round-mode=places,round-precision=1]{\NLFinalFraction}{\percent}) are classified as \class{L}-types in this study. \class{L}-types occur predominantly in clusters 4 and 23.
-As for the \class{K}-class, both clusters are populated by members from other classes as well.
-For cluster 4, we split \class{L}- and \class{S}-types based on a two-component Gaussian mixture model in $z_3$-$z_4$ trained on the distribution of the members of cluster 23 and cluster 40 in this space.
-For cluster 23, we split \class{L}- and \class{M}-types based on a two-component Gaussian mixture model in $z_1$-$z_4$.
+A total of \num{\NLFinal} asteroids (\SI[round-mode=places,round-precision=1]{\NLFinalFraction}{\percent}) are classified as \class{L}-types in this study. \class{L}-types occur predominantly in clusters 4 and 23.
+As for the \class{K}-class, these two clusters are populated by members from other classes as well.
+For cluster 4 we split the \class{L}- and \class{S}-types based on a two-component GMM in $z_3$-$z_4$ trained on the distribution of the members of cluster 23 and cluster 40 in this space.
+For cluster 23, we split the \class{L}- and \class{M}-types based on a two-component GMM in $z_1$-$z_4$.
+A small fraction of \class{L}-types are also in cluster 37, which consists largely of \class{M}-types.
+The \class{L}-types are recovered using a two-component GMM in $z_2$-$z_4$.

-\subsubsection{\class{M}-Types}
+\subsubsection{\class{M}-types}